Bari (Puglia), Italy – Jan 2018

 There’s the front entrance but I see no bell.
 Follow the stairs up, I suppose.

 A young priest greeted me just outside the sacristy (expressing surprise that I should be out in such weather) and invited me to join him for coffee.
-He has been in the monastery just a few weeks and, having ascertained that I am English and that my journey to Greece started from Manchester almost 3 months ago, he was anxious to know whether I was a Manchester City or Manchester United fan and how each team is doing.
-There was a long silence after I informed him that I am a West Ham fan but, for all that, he still spent some time showing me around and talking to me about the monastery.
+He has been in the monastery just a few weeks and, having ascertained that I am British and that my journey to Greece began in Manchester almost 3 months ago, he was anxious to know whether I was a Manchester City or Manchester United fan and how each team is doing.
+There was a long silence after I informed him that I am a West Ham fan (it can be a bit of a conversation killer) but, for all that, he still spent some time showing me around and telling me about the monastery.

 Above, a very small sacristy but space is at a premium with the monastery having been cut into the cliff faceand some religious scenes painted on the cliff walls alongside the sacristy – These were painted in 1919.
 Paintings on the wall to the sacristy – Some of these are said to have been painted in the 17th century.

-The living quarters; rooms with a view.
-It is said that Theodoros Kolokotronis (remember the Nafplio blog) used this monastery as a refuge during the fight for independence.
+The living quarters – rooms with a view or what?
+It is said that Theodoros Kolokotronis (see the Nafplio blog) hid in the Monastery during the fight for independence.

 The weather was steadily improving and notwithstanding a fairly lengthy stay at Timios Prodromos I had made good time since leaving Dimitsana.
 I therefore decided that if the weather was still okay when I reached my next stop, the Metamorfosi Sotrosi Church, I would give the ruins at Gortyna a miss and, instead, make my way to the village of Stemnitsa and then on and up Mount Klinitsa.
 The map I have is not brilliant but it looks as if the summit is only about 500 metres higher and 2 kilometres beyond Stemnitsa.